 Difference between Ulcerative Colitis and Crohn’s Disease

-- UC is generally associated with episodes of recurrent attacks and with complete remission of symptoms in the interim.
+- Ulcerative Colitis is generally associated with episodes of flare ups with complete remission of symptoms in the interim.
 Crohn’s disease occurs more often with abdominal pain and chronically affects the anus area the most.

 - Arthritis and more specifically peripheral arthritis that affects joints such as knees and ankles